DarrylDias/Classic-White/README.md

 =============

-This theme is build on Octopress 2.1
+This theme is built on Octopress 2.1.

 See this theme in action [here](http://darryl.revryl.com).